zenml-io/zenml/examples/kserve_deployment/README.md

 The example contains three pipelines:
 * `pytorch_training_deployment_pipeline`: trains a classifier using TensorFlow and deploys it to KServe with the TFServing Runtime Server.
+* `pytorch_inference_pipeline`: run some predictions using the deployed PyTorch model.

 * `tensorflow_training_deployment_pipeline`: trains a classifier using PyTorch and deploys it to KServe with TorchServe Runtime Server.
-* `inference_pipeline`: runs predictions on the served models.
+* `tensorflow_inference_pipeline`: runs predictions on the Tensorflow served models.

-Running the pipelines to train the classifiers and then deploying them to KServe requires preparing them into an exact format that is expected by the runtime server, storing them into remote storage or a persistent volume in the cluster and giving the path to KServe as the model uri with the right permissions.
+Running the pipelines to train the classifiers and then deploying them to KServe requires preparing them into an exact format that is expected by the runtime server, then storing them into remote storage or a persistent volume in the cluster and giving the path to KServe as the model URI with the right permissions to be able to retrieve the model artifacts.
-By default, ZenML's KServe integration will try to handle that for you by automatically loading, preparing and then saving files to the Artifact Store active in the ZenML stack.
+By default, ZenML's KServe integration will try to handle that for you by automatically loading, preparing and then saving files to the same active Artifact Store within the ZenML stack.
 However, for some frameworks (e.g. PyTorch) you will still need to provide some additional files that Runtime Server needs to be able to run the model.

+Note: Pytorch models are deployed with TorchServe Runtime Server.
+Read more about how to deploy Pytorch models with TorchServe Runtime Server [KServe Pytorch](https://kserve.github.io/website/0.9/modelserving/v1beta1/torchserve/) or in [TorchServe Official documentation](https://pytorch.org/serve/).

 The KServe deployment server is provisioned remotely as a Kubernetes resource that continues to run after the deployment pipeline run is complete.